NoeCors/NoeCors.github.io/_pages/about.md

 I am an enthusiastic Ph.D. student in [Statistical Sciences at the University of Padua](https://www.stat.unipd.it/ricerca/dottorato-di-ricerca).

-Main research interests are:
+Main research interests up until now:
-	- Methodological Statistics
+	* Methodological Statistics
-	- Multivariate Statistics
+	* Multivariate Statistics
-	- Clustering and Classification
+	* Clustering and Classification
 ---